 Met GPA Requirement (2.80).

 Completed ATI TEAS Exam with a composite score of 63 or higher.
-Official scores sent from other locations must come through ATI Testing (www.atitesting.com) and must be received at CVCC before the deadline date.

-Submit this completed MAR Checklist before the deadline.
-From the student’s CVCC email account, send a scanned or cell phone photo of the completed MAR Checklist to email@example.com.
+Submit the completed MAR Checklist before the deadline.
+From the student’s CVCC email account, send a scanned or cell phone photo of the completed MAR Checklist to firstname.lastname@example.org.
 The entire document must be legible and readable.